AVGGT: Rethinking Global Attention for Accelerating VGGT

 \subsection{Global-to-Frame Attention Conversion}

 Based on the layer-wise analysis in Sec.~\ref{sec:analy}, the early global attention layers do not contribute to multi-view correlations.
 We therefore convert these early global layers into frame attention to reduce computation and memory while preserving accuracy.
-In the original VGGT, tokens after a frame attention block are laid out with shape \((B N,\, L,\, C)\), where \(B\) is the batch size, \(N\) is the number of frames, \(L\) is the total number of tokens per frame, and \(C\) is the channel dimension.
+In the original VGGT, tokens after a frame attention block are laid out with shape \((B N,\, L,\, C)\).
 Before a global attention block, the layout is rearranged to \((B,\, N L,\, C)\) so that attention is computed across all frames jointly.
 The same rearrangement is applied to positional embeddings.
 To convert a chosen global attention block into frame attention, we simply skip this rearrangement and keep the per-frame layout, applying attention independently to each frame while leaving all other components and parameters unchanged.
 Special tokens are kept per frame as in the original design.
 This conversion reduces the cost of the affected block from $O((NL)^2)$ to $O(NL^2)$.

 The last global attention layers still provide a minor benefit, so we keep them unchanged in order to preserve the capacity of the model.
 Let the global attention blocks be indexed from \(0\) in order of depth.
 We introduce a split index \(t_{\mathrm{early}}\) that separates early from middle layers.
 Blocks with index \(< t_{\mathrm{early}}\) are converted to frame attention, and the remaining global attention blocks are kept.
 Unless otherwise noted, we set \(t_{\mathrm{early}} = 9\) for VGGT (thus converting indices \(0\) through \(8\)) and \(t_{\mathrm{early}} = 10\) for \(\pi^3\).
 Further details and ablations are provided in Sec.~\ref{subsec:ablation}.